StackStorm/st2docs/docs/source/install/k8s_ha.rst

 - st2 auth secrets (ie: the password for the st2admin user)

 .. warning::
-    It's highly recommended to set your own secrets to replace the unsafe defaults for for the MongoDB and RabbitMQ subhcarts!
+    It's highly recommended to set your own secrets to replace the unsafe defaults for for the MongoDB and RabbitMQ subcharts!
 	If you disable the subcharts, make sure to secure the services and add the relevant secrets to st2.conf.

 Upgrading